dmlc/dgl/examples/pytorch/infograph/README.md

 Here we only provide the results of 'mu', 'alpha', 'homo'.

-We find that there's a big gap between the reported RMSE and that of our implementation.
+We notice that there's a big gap between the reported RMSE and that of our implementation.
 We also tried author's code and found that the gap still existed.
 This issue has been reported in https://github.com/fanyun-sun/InfoGraph/issues/8

 |     Target      |   mu   | alpha  |  homo  |
 | :-------------: | :----: | :----: | :----: |